 Medieval York: Capital of the North

-This exciting new re-display showcases the Yorkshire Museum’s permanent collection of the region’s greatest surviving treasures.
+This exciting display showcases the Yorkshire Museum’s permanent collection of the region’s greatest surviving treasures.

-Following the success of the touring exhibition Viking: Rediscover the Legend, some of the museum’s star objects have come back home to go on display for the first time in two years.
-These include the York Helmet, Gilling Sword and Ormside Bowl.
-The redisplay will also include other new acquisitions which have never been on public display before and new interpretation giving insight into York’s position as capital of the North during the Anglian, Viking and Medieval periods.
+See the incredible York Helmet, Gilling Sword and Ormside Bowl.
+This exhibition also includes other new acquisitions which have never been on public display before and interpretation giving insight into York’s position as capital of the North during the Anglian, Viking and Medieval periods.

 The exhibition explores how York became England’s second city and how its fortunes rose and fell with its ties to the Crown and the Church.